rust-lang/book/src/ch03-05-control-flow.md

 ## Control Flow

-Deciding whether or not to run some code depending on if a condition is true, or deciding to run some code repeatedly while a condition is true, are basic building blocks in most programming languages.
+Decisions on whether or not to run some code depending on if a condition is true, or deciding to run some code repeatedly while a condition is true, are basic building blocks in most programming languages.
 The most common constructs that let us control the flow of execution of our Rust code are `if` expressions and